marcopra/computational_intellligence_22_23_294815/lab3/README.md

     self.G[tuple(curr.rows)] += prev
 ```

-Each state is initialized acoordingly to a _Uniform_ distribution between $-1$ and $+1$.
+Each state is initialized accordingly to a _Uniform_ distribution between $-1$ and $+1$.
 The policy $\pi$ aims to choose the new possible state with the maximum reward.
 The agent has been trained using a sort of domain randomization (DR).
 So, it has been trained over $10000$ Games on _Nim Boards_ with $1 \leq N Rows \leq 10$ and $1 \leq K \leq N Rows \lor K = None$.

 ## Results

-In the table below, we report the agent win ration over 100 matches using different strategies.
+In the table below, we report the agent win ratio over 100 matches using different strategies.
 In this case, the games are played on a _Nim_ board with 3 rows and $K = 3$.
-The left column represents the strategies used by the agent, while on the row at the top, we represents the strategy used by the opponet.
-Please note that the starting turn is equally distributes over the matches, so the agents and the opponent will do the first 50 times each.
-This is important since the first moving player as an advantage.
+The left column represents the strategies used by the agent, while on the row at the top, we represent the strategy used by the opponent.
+Please note that the starting turn is equally distributed over the matches, so the agents and the opponent will do the first 50 times each.
+This is important since the first moving player has an advantage.

 | Agent\Opponent                                             | `pure_random` | `best_strategy` | `best_strategy_by_prof` | `evolvable_based_on_fixed_rules (alpha = 0.5, beta = 0.5)` | `evolvable_based_on_fixed_rules (alpha = 0.4, beta = 0.1)` | `evolvable_based_on_GA` | `evolvable_by_prof` | `min_max`     | `rl`          |
 |------------------------------------------------------------|---------------|-----------------|-------------------------|------------------------------------------------------------|------------------------------------------------------------|-------------------------|---------------------|---------------|---------------|